 CBD oil is everywhere these days— supermarkets, drug stores, we’ve even seen it at the hardware store.
 You might be reading this because you’re wondering how to use CBD oil, or if it’s even the right CBD product for you.

-This post will be about the different ways to use CBD oil and how to acclimate yourself to a new supplement.
-If you’re looking for more information about how to calculate an appropriate dose, please read our post on dosing your CBD oil here.
+If you’re looking for more information about how to calculate an appropriate dose, please read our post on dosing

 Without further adieu…